aspose-omr/Aspose.OMR-Products/omr/en/java/_index.md

 <div class="col-lg-12">
 <h2 class="h2title">Create OMR forms without design tools</h2>
 <p>You only need a few lines of code to create an OMR form such as a customer satisfaction survey or answer sheet.
 Aspose.OMR for Java offers you several ways to create OMR forms of any layout and complexity by combining predefined elements.
-They all work equally well and give the same results - just choose the approach that works best for you.</p>
+They all work equally well and give the same results - just choose the approach that works best for you. <b>See our ready-made templates </b><a href="https://docs.aspose.com/omr/net/showcases/">here</a></p>
 </div>

 <div class="col-lg-12">